MengtingWan/bittersweet-phd/README.md

 # Bittersweet PhD

-This is a project which collects potentially useful technical tips I wish to know earlier in my phd (latex, python visualization, etc.).
+This is a project which collects useful technical tips/tricks I wish to know earlier in my phd (latex, python visualization, etc.).

 **This project is still under construction.**